jeremykohn/markform/spec/elements.md

-A Markform element consists of a single line that includes a Markdown tag, optionally text before the tag, and optionally text after the tag.
+A Markform element consists of a single line that includes a valid Markdown tag, optionally text before the tag, and optionally text after the tag.